Book a Luxury Vacation with Credit Card Points: The No-Nonsense Guide

 You can get started on booking a luxury vacation for next to nothing by:

-- Track your spending to meet sign-up bonus requirements without overspending.
-Put all your normal spend (bills, groceries, insurances, etc.) on that card for those first few months or offer to pay for dinners with friends if they simply pay you back.
+2. Track your spending to meet sign-up bonus requirements without overspending.
+Put all your normal spend (bills, groceries, insurances, etc.) on that card for those first few months.
+Or even offer to pay for dinners with friends if they simply pay you back.

 Happy travels!